Davidon4/Quick-README-Template/README.md

 Here's why:
 * Quick-README is designed for all types of libraries, Which it applies to all languages and package managers
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch:cry:
+* You shouldn't be doing the same tasks over and over like creating a README from scratch:weary:

 I'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks :heart::heart: